 During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph

-Ratzinger (now Pope Benedict XVI) served as enforcer of orthodox doctrine.
+Ratzinger (later Pope Benedict XVI) was the enforcer of orthodox doctrine.
 Ironically,

 however, he had long ago vigorously defended (see quote in the box to the right) the

 primacy of conscience, even in the face of the contrary demands of the Pope or other

 We urge you to get to know Dignity/LA better.
 We